 Indirect communication includes speech, moving images and data.
-It is worth noting that Zoom meetings and Skype conversations, despite seeming as direct communication, are indirect as they are conducted through an online telecommunications service.
-Thus, you would need to be a part of the engagement or have been provided with the necessary consent from one of the parties to the video or conversation.
-The abovementioned will be considered illegal if:
+It is worth noting that Zoom meetings and Skype conversations, despite seeming like direct communication, are indirect as they are conducted through an online telecommunications service.
+Thus, you would need to be a part of the engagement or have been provided with the necessary consent to the video or conversation from one of the parties.
+The above-mentioned will be considered illegal if:

 - The recording is through an interceptive method usually referred to as “bugging” or a “tapping” device; and/or